danielparthier/Vogt-et-al-2024/README.md

 the peak of the $\alpha$-peak.
 However, as mentioned in Govardovskii et al. ([2000](#ref-govardovskii_search_2000)) it does not reflect the actual maximum of the spectrum.
-Depending on the other parameters in the function differences between $\lambda_{max}$ and the actual peak ($\lambda_{peak}$) can be drastic.
+Depending on the other parameters in the function, the differences between $\lambda_{max}$ and the actual peak ($\lambda_{peak}$) can be drastic.
 Hence, $\lambda_{peak}$ has to be calculated after the estimation of the parameters by searching for the maximum of the spectral function.

-As we can see in the plot the model produces a wide range of possible spectral activity lines when not having “seen” any data (“Prior”).
-If we provide measurements the model will update its parameters to to explain the data (“Posterior”).
+The model produces a wide range of possible spectral activity lines when not having “seen” any data (“Prior”).
+Once we provide measurements the model will update its parameters to explain the data (“Posterior”).
 This results in the model estimating the 20,000 most probable spectra for each condition (experimental group and plate).
 As we can see on the right side 5000 random draws of “mean-activity”